 4. Talk With Your Friends Or Family About Your Emotions

-As humans, we’re basically all just searching for connection – connection with ourselves and those around us.
-Beautifully, talking to your friends and family about the way you feel can be a beautiful way to take care of yourself.
+As humans, we’re all just searching for connection – with ourselves and those around us.
+Talking to your friends and family about the way you feel can be a beautiful way to take care of yourself!

-We created our DiveThru Together Group for this exact reason.
-Want come hang out?
+We created our DiveThru Together Group on Facebook to create an online community of people who want to open up about their mental health in a safe space.
+Wanna come hang out?
 We’d love to see you in there.
 Add yourself here!

 5. Take A Social Media Break

-While these self-care practices are free, it’s not to say that taking a bath with rose petals and a diffuser going is wrong.
-Just remember, they’re just not the only ways you can care for yourself.
+While these self-care practices are free, iwe’re not saying that taking a bath with rose petals and a diffuser going is wrong.
+Just remember that they’re just not the only ways you can care for yourself!